 The Master of Science in Computer Engineering prepares students for leadership positions in industry, and for students planning to pursue a Ph.D. degree in Engineering, other careers or academia.

-Master of Science in Computer Engineering (30 Graduate Level Semester Credit Hours - Estimated Completion Time 20 months)
+(30 Graduate Level Semester Credit Hours - Estimated Completion Time 20 months)